 Maximisation of biomass yield is not generally considered a valid principle in microbiology [5]; however, it is commonly assumed to be the optimality criterion driving the evolution of microorganisms [6].
-The premise is that an organism that acquires and/or redistributes resources to outgrow its competitors will be in the best position to survive [7, 8].
-Assumption of growth rate maximisation in FBA studies has led to successful predictions of the actual growth rate in a number of organisms [4, 9].
-Such an assumption, however, is likely to be invalid for individual cell types in multicellular organisms, where cellular objectives may differ greatly both between and within tissues.
-The assumption of maximal rates of biomass production involves an objective at the cellular level, whereas in multicellular organisms a given cell's objective is likely to be realised via survival at the organism level, which may not necessarily be dependent upon the growth of the cell.
-Moreover, signals from the extracellular environment may trigger different cellular priorities and objectives.
-These issues have been demonstrated by the work of Gille et al. [7], who modelled the metabolism of human hepatocyte, indicating their objective is to preserve homeostasis of blood compounds, a process that is modulated by the extracellular availability of oxygen and other nutrients.
+The premise is that an organism that acquires and/or redistributes resources to outgrow its competitors will be in the best position to survive [7,8].
+Assumption of growth rate maximisation in FBA studies has led to successful predictions of the actual growth rate in a number of organisms [4,9].
+Such an assumption, however, is likely to be invalid for individual cell types in multicellular organisms, where cellular objectives may differ greatly both

+Full list of author information is available at the end of the article